A monthly publication for the

 Keep watch on this newsletter as well as this web page http://www.rhodesianservices.org/rhodesia-regiment.htm for updates and pre-publication offers.

 Our Supporters– please also view our webpage http://www.rhodesianservices.org/our-supporters.htm

 This section is for individuals and businesses who support this Association either by giving us something for auction at the RV in October; by donations from sales generated from our listings of their product or service; by offering discount to buyers who mention the Rhodesian Services Association when making a purchase; contributing material to our Museum and Archives.

 Email me at email@example.com for details of how you get a mention here.

 The Association is very grateful to all our contributors; please reciprocate this support by supporting them in turn.
 Please don’t forget to mention where you saw their advert.

 Craig is this Association’s biggest single contributor, through the sale of a donated original oil painting, prints of that painting, as well as commissions off other sales.

 Please show your support for Craig by buying his biography Cut to the Bone.
 This book, along with his artworks, is available from www.craigbone.com

 Roan Antelope Music Special Offer

-To order go to:
+To order the CD of the month go to: